FatihSir/cats_dogs_classifier/README.md

 ![dog](cover.jpeg)
 ## Overview

-The **Cat & Dog Classifier** is a web-based image classification tool that leverages machine learning to predict whether an uploaded image contains a cat or a dog.
+The **Cat & Dog Classifier** is a web-based image classification tool that leverages Convolutional Neural Networks (CNNs) to predict whether an uploaded image contains a cat or a dog.
 This project utilizes Flask, HTML, CSS, and JavaScript to provide a simple, user-friendly interface for image classification.

 Users can upload an image, and the model will predict whether the image contains a cat or a dog.
 The result is then displayed on the same page with an image preview, making it easy and intuitive for the user.